tarowatanabe/cicada/doc/alignment.rst

       aligned.posterior-itg (word alignment)
       aligner.sh            (word aligner script)

+Word alignment training is performed in three steps:

+1. Source and target words are clustered, and clustering results are placed in the `corpus` directory (or specified by ``--corpus-dir`` option).
+2. Word alignment models are learned and Viterbi alignment is computed, then, all the parameters are put on two directories, `giza.src-trg`  and `giza.trg-src` directories (or specified by ``--giza-f2e`` and ``--giza-e2f`` options).
+3. Two models in opposite directions are combined, and put in `model` directory (or specified by ``--model-dir``).

-the ``model/aligned.posterior-itg`` is the final alignment for the given bilingual data.
+The file ``model/aligned.posterior-itg`` is the final alignment for the given bilingual data.
 The aligner script, ``model/aligner.sh`` can be used to perform word alignment for held-out test data:

 .. code:: bash